Calgary’s $24.45 living wage highlights challenges for students earning minimum pay

 Response from the Students’ Union (SU)

 While the SU does not currently have a stance on VCC’s living wage calculation, SU Vice President External Mateusz Salmassi points to various government programs that used to support students being canceled, from the elimination of provincial education and tuition tax credits in 2019 to canceling the Student Temporary Employment Program (STEP).
-STEP used to subsidize employers that hire students over the summer and created around 3000 summer jobs.
+STEP used to subsidize employers who hired students over the summer and created around 3000 summer jobs.

 “If we’re going to eliminate tuition tax credits and say that students need to work, then there should be available job opportunities in which students can earn enough to get by,” said Salmassi.